myzhang1029/penguin-rs/PROTOCOL.md

 #### Logical TCP Stream Tunneling
 Logical TCP streams are initiated by the client.
-The client MUST send a stream frame with the `Syn` flag set and the destination port set to `0`.
-The source port MUST be a unique 16-bit unsigned integer.
-The data of the frame MUST be a 64-bit unsigned integer in network byte order (`rwnd`), a 16-bit unsigned integer in network byte order (`dest_port`), a variable-length UTF-8 string (`dest_host`).
-The `rwnd` is the maximum number of frames the client can buffer.
-The `dest_port` and `dest_host` are the target port and host of the TCP stream.
+The client MUST send a stream frame with the `Syn` operation code and the stream ID set to a unique 32-bit unsigned integer in network byte order.
+The data of the frame MUST be a 32-bit unsigned integer in network byte order (`rwnd`), a 16-bit unsigned integer in network byte order (`dest_port`), a variable-length UTF-8 string (`dest_host`).
+`rwnd` is the maximum number of frames the client can buffer. `dest_port` and `dest_host` are the target port and host of the TCP stream.

-Upon receiving the `Syn` frame, the server MUST send a stream frame with the `SynAck` flag set, the destination port set to the source port of the `Syn` frame, and the source port set to a unique 16-bit unsigned integer.
-The data of the frame MUST be a 64-bit unsigned integer in network byte order representing the maximum number of frames the server can buffer.
-Both ends SHOULD save the `rwnd` value associated with that (source, destination) port pair for later use.
-Servers MUST NOT send `Syn` frames, and clients MUST NOT send `SynAck` frames.
+Upon receiving the `Syn` frame, the server MUST send a stream frame with the `Syn` operation code containing the same stream ID, The data of the frame MUST be a 32-bit unsigned integer in network byte order representing the maximum number of frames the server can buffer.
+Both ends SHOULD save the `rwnd` value associated with that stream for later use.

-After the logical stream is established, the client and server MAY send data in a frame with the `Psh` flag set.
+After the logical stream is established, the client and server MAY send data in a frame with the `Psh` operation code.
 However, one end MUST NOT send more than the corresponding `rwnd` frames before receiving an `Ack` frame from the other end.

-Either end MAY send a frame with the `Ack` flag set, with which the sender acknowledges the receipt of a certain number of frames as a 64-bit unsigned integer in network byte order in the data of the frame.
+Either end MAY send a frame with the `Ack` operation code, with which the sender acknowledges the receipt of a certain number of frames as a 32-bit unsigned integer in network byte order in the data of the frame.
 Upon receiving an `Ack` frame, the receiver MUST increase its corresponding `rwnd` by the value in the data of the frame.
 One end MUST send an `Ack` frame when it processes `rwnd` frames from the other end after sending the last `Ack` frame.
-However, implementations MAY send `Ack` frames more frequently to, for example, reduce blocking delay.
+However, implementations MAY send `Ack` frames more frequently to, for example, reduce blocking delay in anticipation of frequent writing.

-Either end MAY send a frame with the `Fin` flag set, with which the sender indicates that it will not send any more data.
+Either end MAY send a frame with the `Fin` operation code, with which the sender indicates that it will not send any more data.
 When both ends send a `Fin` frame, the logical stream is closed.

-Either end MAY send a frame with the `Rst` flag set, with which the sender indicates that it either received a frame with an invalid destination port or an abrupt closure of that logical stream.
+Either end MAY send a frame with the `Rst` operation code, with which the sender indicates that it either received a frame with an invalid stream ID or an abrupt closure of that logical stream.
 When either end sends a `Rst` frame, the logical stream is closed.

 Since the underlying WebSocket connection is reliable, there is no need to acknowledge the receipt of a frame.
-Therefore, neither `SynAck` nor `Fin` should be acknowledged by an `Ack` frame.
-The use of the `Ack` frame is only for flow control of `Psh` frames.
+Therefore, the use of the `Ack` frame is only for flow control of `Psh` frames.

 #### UDP Datagram Forwarding
 The client MAY send a datagram frame to forward a UDP datagram.
 The client